 Usually, it is raining on the Inca Trail.
 Our porters provide a rain-poncho in case you need it.

-A Inca Trail T-shirt of the
+A Machu Picchu T-shirt of the

 It is a special t-shirt to remember your experience and survival of the hike.